 Remember: if you want to claim expenses on a car that you own (not the business you work for), you can only use the logbook method.

-Your logbook for each car that you wish to claim must contain:
+For each car that you wish to claim must contain:

 • the car’s odometer readings at the start and end of the logbook period